SysBioChalmers/EPO_GFP/README.md

 ## Repository organisation
 1. code: The folder contains scripts for differential expression, gene set analysis and correlation analysis.

-2. data: The folder contains raw counts and input gene sets used in gene set analysis.
+2. data: The folder contains raw counts, TPM and inputs for gene set analysis.